GianMarcoOddo/pyriskmgmt/README.md

 # Risk Management Package - pyriskmgmt

+# For a detailed summary of the package, please consult the README.md file located within the pyriskmgmt directory

 The `pyriskmgmt` package is designed to offer a straightforward but comprehensive platform for risk assessment, targeting the calculation of Value at Risk (VaR) and Expected Shortfall (ES) across various financial instruments.
 While providing a solid foundation, the package also allows for more specialized development to meet users' specific investment strategies and risk requirements.

 The package is structured into three core modules: